danielTorren/Culture-Network/README.txt

 Other information:
  - figures are produced in plot.py which is a bit of a mess, I have left in functions that are not working at the moment (commented out) for the sake of inspiration and the plots are stored in either png or eps
  - its not a particularly rapid model to run for lots of time steps
+ - To use the load (or not RUN) functionality paste in the location of the folder name of the date you want to use.
+This is printed when you first run that set up so if say you want to test out different graph aesthetic you can quickly test this without re-running the simulation.

 For any questions please contact Daniel Torren Peraire at Daniel.Torren@uab.cat or dtorrenp@hotmail.com